 Visit for a few weeks?

 Of course, the first thing you need before traveling abroad is a passport.
 In the 1990s, you had to send your passport to the local consulate in the country you wanted to visit.
 Your visa would return to you a few weeks later.
-Traveling is now easier and many countries allow visa-free entry.
+Traveling is now easier, and many countries allow visa-free entry.
 The Philippines falls into this category.
 Tourists in good personal status can enter the country for up to 21 days as long as they:

 Have at least 6 months left on your passport after you intend to leave the Philippines;